taufik-nurrohman/markdown/README.md

 Notes follow the [Markdown Extra’s notes syntax](https://michelf.ca/projects/php-markdown/extra#footnotes) but with slightly different HTML output to match [Mecha](https://github.com/mecha-cms)’s common naming style.
-Multi-line notes also don’t have to be indented by four spaces as required by Markdown Extra.
+Multi-line notes don’t have to be indented by four spaces as required by Markdown Extra.
 A space or tab is enough to continue the note.

 <table>
   <thead>